David H. Cooke

-David Cooke is a former a rugby union international who represented England from 1981 to 1985.
+David Cooke is an English former rugby union player who represented England from 1981 to 1985.

 Early life

 David Cooke was born on 19 November 1955 at Oyster Point in Brisbane.

 Cooke came to England with his parents Harold and Mary when they repatriated in 1959 from Australia because of his father's terminal illness.
 As a family they then lived in Thornton Heath, Surrey and following his father's death in 1965, Cooke, his mother and younger brother Merriman moved to Purley.
 Cooke's mother remarried in 1973 and his stepfather John Haseldine suggested that Cooke go to boarding school.
 He continued his education at the age of 13 at Haileybury College in Hertfordshire.

 Rugby union career

-It was at Haileybury College that Cooke first picked up a rugby ball at the age of 13.
-He was spotted as an outstanding talent by the Coach at Haileybury Danny Hearn an ex-England player who taught and coached from a wheelchair.
+Cooke first picked up a rugby ball at Haileybury College at the age of 13.
+He was spotted as an outstanding talent by the coach at Haileybury, Danny Hearn, an ex-England player who taught and coached from a wheelchair.

-Cooke had been selected to play for a combined Public Schools Team called the Nomads when scouted for the Harlequins as a 19-year-old alongside Clive Woodward and after leaving school in the summer of 1974 Cooke played his first game as the Harlequins No 8 in November against Rosslyn Park marking the England and Lions player Andy Ripley.

-This was the beginning of a loyal rugby career with the Harlequins finishing after 14 seasons on his retirement from the game in 1987.
+Cooke had been selected to play for a combined public schools Team called the Nomads when scouted for the Harlequins as a 19-year-old alongside Clive Woodward and after leaving school in the summer of 1974 Cooke played his first game as the Harlequins number eight in November against Rosslyn Park marking the England and Lions player Andy Ripley.
+This was the beginning of a career with the club finishing after 14 seasons on his retirement from the game in 1987.
 Cooke was dropped only once in his Harlequins career by coach All Black Earle Kirton for missing a training session to go surfing.

-In the first two seasons at Harlequins he fitted in playing for Indonesia in the first Hong Kong 7's in 1975 and Hong Kong Colony in 1976 against France - his first of three games against the French flanker Jean-Pierre Rives to whom he was regularly likened.
+In the first two seasons at Harlequins he fitted in playing for Indonesia in the first Hong Kong 7's in 1976 and Hong Kong Colony in 1978 against France - his first of three games against the French flanker Jean-Pierre Rives to whom he was regularly likened.

-Having already gained honours for England U23 and England B, Cooke joined the England squad in 1979 as understudy to Tony Neary and remained a permanent fixture until 1985.
-He was unlucky not to have won more caps than he did.
+Having gained honours for England U23 and England B, Cooke joined the England squad in 1979 as understudy to Tony Neary and remained a permanent fixture until 1985.

 Cooke made his international debut on 17 January 1981 at Cardiff Arms Park in the Wales vs England Five Nations match.

-Of the 12 matches he played for his national side he was on the winning side on 6 occasions.
+Of the twelve matches he played for England he was on the winning side six times.